 Step 2: Write a Strong Subject Line

-The subject line is the first thing that your prospect sees in their inbox, and is the biggest factor in whether or not they’ll read your email or not.
+The subject line is the first thing your prospect sees in their inbox and is the most significant factor in whether or not they’ll read your email.

 There are LOTS of different types of subject lines, including: